Amir7RN/RaspberryPi-EtherCAT-Slave/IMUDATA_SPI_EtherCatSlave/Readme.md

 ## Sending SPI Transferred Data to LAN 9252 Memory

 This section explains how to send data transferred via SPI to the allocated memory of the LAN 9252 device.
-This data can be monitored and tracked in the gb_lan.xml file on the master PC.
+This data can be monitored and tracked in the gb_lan.xml file on the master PC (The original gb_lan9252.XML and objectlist.c were downloaded from https://www.github.com/glowbuzzer/gblan9252_soes).

 ```
 int Received_data[9];